kevintrannz/DataScienceCoursera/Getting and Cleaning Data/Week 3/Project/README.md

 Information about the dataset that has been used can be found here: <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">Human Activity Recognition Using Smartphones</a>

 #Files
-This code takes for granted that the code is present in a folder in this same folder named `UCI HAR Dataset`.
+This code takes for granted that the data is present in a folder in a folder named `UCI HAR Dataset`.
+This folder named above should be present in the same folder as the project files.

 `Codebook.md` contains a description for all the variables.